 on the continent.
 She values seeing progress and growth in herself and others and believes stepping out of your comfort zone is a way of encouraging just that.

-Our Program Managers work collaboratively with faculty to curate and deliver quality custom programs.
-Each program will have a dedicated Program Manager to assist with curriculum development, building the itinerary, and taking care of all logistical arrangements.
+Our Program Designers work collaboratively with faculty to curate and deliver unique custom programs.
+Each program will have a dedicated Program Designer to assist with curriculum development, building the itinerary, and taking care of all logistical arrangements.

 Roseanne was born in Kenya and currently lives in Nairobi.
 She holds a Bachelor's degree in Education from Kenyatta University and was a high school music teacher from 2005 to 2010, whereafter she ventured into the world of administration and program management.
 She is a passionate educator at heart, but has realized that being on the production end of educational experiences is more fulfilling than being at the front of

 the classroom.
 Roseanne has travelled to several different parts of the world and has seen first-hand the importance of travel in getting to know oneself, examine worldviews, and appreciate what host and home countries have to offer.
 Her role as Program Manager in Kenya is the perfect marriage of her educational and administrative skills and experiences.

 Desiree is a Program Designer for the Southern African region, creating tailor-made transformative learning journeys for clients.
 She holds a BA in Film and Media Production from the University of Cape Town, and her passion for the Arts is evident in her programming.
 She is a creative perfectionist at heart -- her innovation is key to creating custom programs and her attention to detail ensures that those creative visions become a

 reality.
 She furthermore thrives in collaborative environments and loves working with people – all of which make her a firm favourite among partners and clients alike.
 She is passionate about serving others, and loves that her programming work at EDU Africa allows her to live out this mandate both locally and internationally.